-Each of Proposal 2, Proposal 3 and Proposal 5 requires the affirmative "FOR" vote of the holders of a majority of the shares present at the Annual Meeting in person or by proxy and entitled to vote.
-For each of Proposal 2, Proposal 3 and Proposal 5, abstentions have the same effect as votes "AGAINST" the proposal.
+Proposal 2 requires the affirmative "FOR" vote of the holders of a majority of the shares present at the Annual Meeting in person or by proxy and entitled to vote to approve, on an advisory basis, the compensation of our named executive officers.
+Because your vote is advisory, it will not be binding on the Board, the Compensation Committee of the Board or the Company.
+However, the Board and the Compensation Committee will, as it did last year, review the voting results and take them into consideration when making future decisions about executive compensation.
+Abstentions have the same effect as a vote "AGAINST" this proposal.